 You can also withdraw your initial application, if you do not wish to go ahead and receive throughcare support.

 In terms of securely storing your information, this is done on a secure web-based database.

-We only keep your information for as long as we need.
+We only keep your information for three years.
 If a victim undertakes throughcare with us, then the length of time their information is held changes, and is determined by law.

 Recruitment and HR Administration

 When you apply for a position with Action Against Stalking we will record your details as provided in CV/Application Form and covering letter, which will likely to include your name, postal address, telephone number, email address, educational and work history, referees and contact preferences.
 (These details will be retained for 12 months post to the applicant progressing to interview stage.
 Should your application be unsuccessful your data may be stored up to 6 months of the closing date of the position applied for.

 Should your application be successful, on appointment all required right to work checks and, potentially, a check with the Disclosure and Barring Service will be carried out.
 Details of these checks (or the results from them) will be retained on your HR record.